Quantum-Proof Blockchain

 Phase 1 — Complete

-PQC Foundation, Triple-Algorithm Signing & Infrastructure Hardening
+PQC Foundation & Infrastructure Hardening

-• Hybrid PQ-TLS enabled: X25519MLKEM768 on all HTTPS endpoints via nginx 1.29.8 + OpenSSL 3.5.5
+• Hybrid PQ-TLS: X25519MLKEM768 on HTTPS endpoints via nginx + OpenSSL 3.5 (verified live)

 • Wallet private key encryption: AES-256-GCM + Argon2id v3 (64 MB · 3 passes) — memory-hard, silent migration from PBKDF2 on next use

-• Database backup encryption: AES-256-GCM + SLH-DSA-SHAKE-128s integrity signature — hash-based, third-party verifiable
+• Database backup encryption: AES-256-GCM with SLH-DSA-SHAKE-128s integrity signatures — hash-based, third-party verifiable

 Phase 2 — In Progress